 27 April 2021

 Harford Community College’s Destination Imagination (DI) Team, the Drama Queens, took second place in the DI State Tournament on April 10 and will move on to participate in the highly competitive Global Finals Tournament in July.
-The Drama Queens team members began participating in the DI program at the elementary school level through Homestead Wakefield Elementary School, and joined the Harford Community College (HCC) program this year after moving to the middle school level.
+The Drama Queens team members began participating in the DI program at the elementary school level through Homestead Wakefield Elementary School, and joined the Harford Community College (Harford) program this year after moving to the middle school level.
 They chose to compete in the Improv Challenge: “Case Closed.”
 This challenge involves creating an improvisational video presentation that tells the story of a detective and sidekick who team up to solve a mystery using a forensic technique.
 In addition to researching and practicing skits with random elements, the team practiced solving various Instant Challenges using a list of materials provided by DI to construct solutions to problems and/or create skits based on specific scenarios.
 All of their team meetings for the season were conducted through MS Teams computer software.
 They are anxiously looking forward to the new challenges they will face at the Global Finals.

 DI is the largest creative problem-solving program in the world for kindergarten through college-aged learners, going strong in 48 states and more than 30 countries.
 Teams consist of up to seven members and must solve one of seven different Challenges, which they perform in front of appraisers at different level tournaments.
 Participants are encouraged to have fun, take risks, focus, and frame challenges while incorporating STEM (science, technology, engineering, and mathematics) principles, as well as arts and service learning.